25thr/blinkd/README.md

 For developers interested in seeing **Blinkd** in action with **Godot 4**, we provide a minimal demo in a separate repository: [**blinkd-godot-demo**](https://github.com/25thr/blinkd-godot-demo).

-This demo showcases a single scene where blink events drive gameplay: flashing a 3D sphere and updating a UI label—serving as a reference for integrating Blinkd into your own Godot projects.
-It's lightweight, easy to run, and demonstrates real-time blink-driven input without requiring complex camera setups.
+This demo showcases a single scene where blink events drive gameplay.

+* **3D sphere flashes** when a blink is detected
+* **UI label updates** with blink count and timing
+* Serves as a **reference for integrating Blinkd** into your own Godot projects
+* Lightweight and easy to run

+Demonstrates **real-time blink-driven input** without complex camera setups.

 ## Architecture